muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 That is an F5-style first cut.

-### B. The correct route changes the first repair move
+### B. Correct routing changes the first repair move

 If the case is routed correctly into **F5**, the first repair move becomes:

 - observability insertion
 - trace exposure
 - logging uplift
-- warning surface improvement
 - diagnostic visibility recovery

-This is different from trying to fix the workflow logic, prompt logic, or policy logic too early.
+This is different from trying to fix workflow logic or model behavior too early.

 ### C. Replay mode is enough to teach the pattern

+This demo is intentionally **replay-first**.

-A user should be able to understand this demo without executing anything.
+The user should be able to understand the case without live execution.

-The replay artifacts should make clear that the first breakthrough is not “the answer got better.”
+The point is not “the answer became magically better.”
+The point is:

-The first breakthrough is “the failure became legible.”
+> the failure became legible

-### D. Live rerun remains optional but useful

-If the user wants to reproduce the same pattern with a live trace or model-assisted workflow, live mode can be used.

-But the core lesson of the demo must remain understandable even without execution.
+### D. This MVP does not require live mode

+For this first release, replay mode is enough.

+This demo is about the first correct repair move.
+It is not trying to simulate a full observability platform.

 ---

-## 2. Family route 🧭
+## 2. Family route

 ### Primary family